 Villages in Almería

-The province of Almería combines sea and mountain locations with distinct character.
+The province of Almería combines sea and mountain locations with distinct characteristics.
 You can visit beach resorts, whitewashed mountain villages with intact local character and bustling towns.

-Here are some recommendations for day trips around Almería:
+Here are the 7 best places for day trips around Almería:

 The beautiful square at the cathedral of Almería